Our Right To Bioidentical Hormones Threatened!

 In 2005 Wyeth Pharmaceutical, who makes some of the most widely sold synthetic female hormone products- i.e., Premarin, Provera, and Prempro, filed petitions with the FDA against BHRT (bioidentical hormone replacement therapy) products.

-It appears they are hoping to have bioidentical hormones completely removed from the market in the United States, or at least have our doctor's right to prescribe them curtailed.
+It appears they are hoping to have bioidentical hormones completely removed from the market in the United States, or at least have our doctor's right to prescribe them curtailed.1

 Wyeth had watched their profits decline from $4.4 billion in 2001 to $1.2 billion in 2006 due to more patients and doctors choosing bioidentical hormones over synthetic.

 Huge Women's Hormone Study Backfires

-The sale of Premarin (conjugated estrogens) and Provera (medroxyprogesterone) has plummeted since the "Women's Health Initiative" (WHI) clinical study results were made public.
-Premarin and Provera were the hormones that were used in the study.
-Some women took Premarin only and others took both Premarin and Provera.
+The sale of Premarin (conjugated equine estrogens), made from the urine of pregnant mares, and Provera (medroxyprogesterone), a synthetic progestin, has plummeted since the "Women's Health Initiative" (WHI) clinical study results were made public.
+Conjugated equine estrogens and medroxyprogesterone were the hormones that were used in the study.

 This study was supposed to show how safe these synthetic hormones are, instead it showed the opposite.
-In fact, the U.S. government stepped in and stopped the study early due to the increased risk of blood clots, cancer, heart disease, and stroke in the group of nurses who were participating in the study.
+In fact, the U.S. government stepped in and stopped the study early due to the increased risk of breast cancer, blood clots, heart disease, and stroke in the group of women who were participating in the study and took either conjugated equine estrogen alone or took conjugated equine estrogen and medroxyprogesterone together.

-In the WHI study women taking Prempro (a combination of Premarin and Provera) had a 26% higher risk for breast cancer than those taking a placebo.
+In the WHI study women taking Prempro (a combination of Premarin and Provera) had a 26% higher risk for breast cancer than those taking a placebo.2

 It is important to note that only synthetic hormones were used in the WHI study.
-Bioidentical hormones were not used!
+Bioidentical hormones that are identical in structure to what the human body makes were not used!

 Wyeth has tried to get bioidentical estriol off the market in the United States, claiming it was an unapproved drug that could be dangerous, yet they promoted their own bioidentical estriol product in Europe as a great and safe therapy for menopausal women!